 Promoting diversity and an appropriate proportion of women in the workplace is a group-wide strategy.
 The proportion of women at the two management levels below the Management Board is already 32 per cent in total.
 The Management Board's long-term target for the first and second levels of management is 40 per cent.

 Helping our employees to achieve a better work/life balance is another of our priorities.
 Villeroy & Boch AG has committed to providing extra support for employees with families.
-At the group's head office in Mettlach, the company co-finances nursery places in a day-care centre for employees with children.
-In consultation with their supervisors, employees also have options for different working models, such as flexible working hours, part-time or mobile working.
+In consultation with their supervisors, employees have options for different working models, such as flexible working hours or part-time.

 Demographic changes in society are having an increasing impact, reflected in an older average age of our workforce in the medium term.
 We are responding to this development with a wide range of health and safety measures.
 On the basis of agreements with employee representatives, we also offer programmes for professional integration management and flexible provisions for family nursing care.